Nathan Lutz

 Click here to read bio

-- Cristina Rodríguez-Villa holds a B.A. in French from Middlebury College, in Vermont, and obtained an English Teacher Certification for the Elementary School in San Juan, Puerto Rico.
+María Cristina Rodríguez-Villa holds a B.A. in French from Middlebury College, in Vermont, and obtained an English Teacher Certification for the Elementary School in San Juan, Puerto Rico.
 She taught English as a Second Language at a primary school in San Juan, and designed and implemented a French language after-school program for novice learners.

-Currently, Cristina is the Curriculum Lead and teaches Spanish (FLES) at St. Thomas Episcopal School, an independent school in Coral Gables, Florida.
-She is passionate about instilling a love for learning a second language in children, and providing fellow world language teachers with opportunities to network and share best practices for effective language teaching.
-In April 2018, she hosted and co-organized EdcampWLMIA, the first Edcamp in South Florida for world language educators.
+Currently, she is a World Language Faculty member at Gulliver Prep, teaching middle school MYP Language Acquisition.
+She is passionate about instilling a love for learning a second language in children and providing fellow world language teachers with opportunities to network and share best practices for effective language teaching.

 Her goal in the classroom is to create a safe learning environment where young learners are engaged and motivated to explore another culture, build new friendships and acquire the skills to communicate in another language.